LET'S PLAY

 Turn Actions in Chess

-1. Move One Piece
+1. Move One and Only One Piece

 2. Capture (Optional)